seL4/docs/Hardware/odroidx.md

 1. RS232 or USB to UART converter
 1. USB OTG cable

+{% include note.html %}
-Note: The USB-UART converter that is shipped with the board requires a Linux kernel version > 3.2
+The USB-UART converter that is shipped with the board requires a Linux kernel version > 3.2
+{% include endnote.html %}

 ### Serial port setup